 \section{Listing of tasks implemented in~\citelib{MLib}}

 In our implementation~\citelib{MLib}, the tasks listed in this section are called in the command line with \texttt{Mandelbrot -task [arguments]}.
 Use \texttt{-task -help} for more detailed informations.
 The core functions of the interface are listed here.
-As this software is currently under development, new features will be released regularly.

 {

 }

 [1]{$^{#1}$} \MUlabel{} \MU[2]{M83} \OFISlabel{} \OF[2]{OEIS} \ZZPFRlabel{} \ZZ[2]{\texttt{MPFR}} \ZARBlabel{} \ZA[2]{\texttt{ARB}} \ZFLINTlabel{} \ZF[2]{\texttt{FLINT}} \ZVFPElabel{} \ZV[2]{\texttt{FPE}} \ZWMANDELlabel{} \ZW[2]{\texttt{Mandel}} \ZXMANDDBlabel{} \ZX[2]{\texttt{Mand.DB}}